-Appeals can be filed on two bases: appeals against conviction and appeals against sentence.
+Appeals can be filed on two bases: appeals against sentence and appeals against conviction.

-- Conviction appeals are filed with the Court of Appeal when a person has pleaded not guilty at Trial and are ultimately convicted by a jury, or in the case of New South Wales by a jury or a judge sitting alone.
+Conviction appeals are filed with the County Court or Court of Appeal when a person has pleaded not guilty at Trial and are ultimately convicted by a jury.
 The conviction appeal is filed because the person is of the view that:

-- a significant error occurred in the Trial (either in the form of the evidence that was admitted, a mistake made by a party or a charge/summing up given by the judge at the conclusion of the Trial);
+- a significant error occurred in the Trial (either in the form of the evidence that was admitted, a mistake made by a party or by the judge at the conclusion of the Trial);

-- new evidence has arisen since the Trial that significantly affects the safety of the conviction; or
+- new evidence has arisen since the Trial, which significantly affects the safety of the conviction; or

 In recent years, our firm has prepared and instructed in some significant appellate cases.
 For example, we instructed in the conviction appeal of Moustapha Dib.
 In 2012, he was convicted of murder and attempted murder after pleading not guilty at Trial.
 In February 2016, after exhaustive appeal proceedings, Moustapha was released from prison a free man, after the Court of Criminal Appeal unanimously overturned the convictions and entered verdicts of not guilty.